Michael-S-Halpin/UIPath.HelloActivity/README.md

 # Quick Start

-To quickly find and replace the **UIPath.HelloActivity** solution wide to make this project your own please run the following from the project folder:
+To quickly find and replace the **UIPath.HelloActivity** solution wide to make this project your own please run the following from the project folder ***while the project is not open in your IDE***:

 **QuickStart.bat YourNameSpace.YourProject**

+Or alternatively you can find and replace all 'UIPath.HelloActivity' references with YourNameSpace.YourProject including project folders.

+Update the references of the following files to the corresponding dlls in your UiPath installation folder:
+• System.Activities
+• System.Activities.Core.Presentation
+• System.Activities.Metadata
+• System.Activities.Presentation
+• UiPath.Workflow

 Search for '**NOTE:**' in the code to find helpful comments.